ShaharGad/Word2Vec/README.md

 # Word2Vec
-This project written by Shay Palachy and was givven after session on Word2Vec for DataHack's DataNights program
+This exercise written by Shay Palachy and was givven after session on Word2Vec for DataHack's DataNights program.
+Simple task for NLP beginners.